microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/More on Functions.md

 const longerArray = longest([1, 2], [1, 2, 3]);
 // longerString is of type 'alice' | 'bob' const longerString = longest("alice", "bob");
 // Error!
+An array of numbers and a string can't be compared const alsoNotOK = longest([1, 2], 'alice');
+// Error!
 Numbers don't have a 'length' property const notOK = longest(10, 100);
 ```